 But Katie placed a hand on her aunt’s shoulder and said, “Looks like you and Uncle Barry had done enough while I was gone.
 I’ll take the first shift.”

 “But you just barely got home Katie,” Cassidy said.

 Katie shook her head, “Must we argue already.
 You probably already done enough.
 Besides, Pierce already trained me to handle such situations.”

-“Your a good lass.”
-Barry said.
+“You're a good lass,” Barry said.
 “I never thought I see the day that both you and Daniel, God rest him, had become such strong individuals of the Irish community.”